chesterxgchen/NVFlare/examples/hello-world/hello-fedavg/README.md

 # FedAvg: simplified

 This example illustrates two features:
-* How to perform Kaplan-Meirer Survival Analysis in federated setting
 * How to use the new Flare Communicator API to contract a workflow: no need to write a controller.

 ## FLARE Controller Communicator API